 Gulf War Illness shares similar features to mitochondrial illness.
 Researchers at UC San Diego have noted that impaired mitochondrial function accounts for numerous features of Gulf War Illness.

-“The classic presentation for mitochondrial illness involves multiple symptoms spanning many domains, similar to what we see in Gulf War illness,” stated Beatrice Golomb, MD, a professor and researcher at UC San Diego medical school.
-“These include fatigue, cognitive and other brain-related challenges, muscle problems and exercise intolerance, with neurological and gastrointestinal problems also common.”
+“The classic presentation for mitochondrial illness involves multiple symptoms spanning many domains, similar to what we see in Gulf War Illness.
+These classically include fatigue, cognitive and other brain-related challenges, muscle problems and exercise intolerance, with neurological and gastrointestinal problems also common.”